 “We live and breathe this every day,” said Sieto.
 “We care about the well-being of our cows, the well-being of our facilities and the area we live in.
 We live here, we drink the water.”
 And, of course, he adds, “We drink the milk.”

 But to produce healthy milk, farmers must first have healthy cows.
 That’s why they go to great lengths to ensure their cows are well fed, are comfortable and receive quality care, with routine veterinary visits and innovative technologies.
 For instance, just like we have smartphones in our pockets, dairy farmers invest in robotics and monitoring collars – aka “Fitbits for cows” – for more efficient cow care.

 Beyond sustainability on the farm, milk provides nearly 20% of the protein in American diets and over half of our calcium and vitamin D at about 25 cents per glass.
 Milk offers this big nutrient bang while only contributing 2% of the U.S. carbon footprint.
 And it all starts with the ways dairy farmers work to protect the environment.

 Dairy farmers are also passionate about the communities they call home.
-They help combat hunger by providing milk and dairy foods to local food banks and raising funds through programs such as The Great American Milk Drive.
+They help combat hunger by providing milk and dairy foods to local food banks and raising funds through organizations such as Feeding America.
 Dairy farmers even partner with blood banks to help increase donations in an annual program called Passion for Pints.

 Learn more about sustainable dairy.